Last Updated on March 17, 2026

 Ensuring Regulatory Compliances

 The banking sector as a whole exists in a highly controlled market.
-This makes sense because laws like Information Technology Act set demanding standards for data protection.
+This makes sense because laws like the Information Technology Act set demanding standards for data protection.
 These regulations are compulsory, and their violation leads to various serious consequences.

 -